AungKyaw-Min/Radio-Station/README.md

 # Radio Station
-An online radio application in which contains most AM/ FM channels and just by a click of a button, you listen it live.
+An online radio application in which contains most AM/ FM channels.
+You can choose your favorite channel and just by a click of a button, you listen it live.

 ## AM radio
 ![AM-radio](am.JPG)